fatmonky/How-To-Design-Programs-Exercises/README.md

 7/1/21 Part 2: Had a go at Ex 57, am stuck with the other definition of height. <br />
 R1D6, 8/1/21: Completed Ex 57 using the other definition of height.
 Also completed 4.6 Sample Ex and Ex 58. <br /> R1D7, 9/1/21: Completed Ex 59 & 60. <br />
+R1D8, 10/1/21: Completed Ex 61, am still working on Ch 4.7 Sample Problem.
+I am trying to work it out by myself, rather than reading and following the text first.<br />